JPablo13/JPablo13/README.md

 <h2 id="present_status"> Present Status </h3>

-👉 I continue to learn how to find bugs and perform penetration tests.
+👉 Continuously learning about vulnerability research and penetration testing techniques.

-👉 I write reports on Hack The Box machines.
+👉 Writing detailed reports and walkthroughs for Hack The Box machines.

-👉 I share my cybersecurity notes so more people can get started in this field.
+👉 Sharing cybersecurity notes and resources to help others get started in the field.

+👉 Studying for industry certifications (e.g., CompTIA Security+, eJPT, etc.)

 `Update`: Journey to become a Cybersecurity Specialist..